SixLabors/docs/articles/imagesharp.web/gettingstarted.md

 app.Run();
 ```

 `app.UseImageSharp()` must appear before `app.UseStaticFiles()`.
-If static files run first, requests such as `/images/photo.jpg?width=400` will be served directly from disk and ImageSharp.Web will never see them.
+If static files run first, requests such as `/images/photo.jpg` or `/images/photo.jpg?width=400` will be served directly from disk and ImageSharp.Web will never see them.

 ## What the Default Registration Includes